mnltake/gpsnavi/README.md

-RTK-GPS/GNSS guidance for agricultur tractor  by python code powerd by RTKLIB
+RTK-GPS/GNSS guidance for agriculture tractor  by python code powerd by RTKLIB